Disciplinary Proceedings at North Carolina State University

 Even with Conduct Board Hearings in which legal representation is prohibited, Coolidge Law Firm can help you prepare for your hearing and present the best possible case.
 We also aggressively defend clients against criminal charges in traditional courtrooms.

-You can have our Raleigh criminal defense attorneys provide an honest and through evaluation of your case as soon as you call (919) 239-8448 today to schedule a free initial consultation.
+You can have our Raleigh criminal defense attorneys provide an honest and through evaluation of your case as soon as you call (919) 239-8448 or fill out the contact form below to schedule a free initial consultation.